 Virtual education doesn't have to be a one-person job

-Next, ask yourself if any of those teaching methods can be made available for students via podcast, video recording or live chat.
+Not all online courses and course content can be conducted online.
+Courses that need certain equipment, work-spaces or hands-on work will be difficult to integrate online.
+To prevent learning and student engagement from reaching a complete standstill, professors will need to be creative and resourceful when implementing their teaching material into an online environment, this is good teaching practice.
+First, consider how you use the majority of your class time under normal circumstances.
+Are there portions of your class that absolutely need to be delivered through a lecture or a live demonstration, or can it be done asynchronous?
+Next, ask yourself if any of those teaching practices can be made available for students via podcast, zoom, video recording or live chat.
 Can these recordings be made interactive to keep the students actively involved?
-This can include online video discussions, or providing cues in video recordings to refer to assignment notes or other course materials.
+This can include online video discussions, breakout rooms, or providing cues in video recordings to refer to assignment notes or other course materials.

 Creating Social Connections: